blcxtranslations/blcx/_translated/chapter-0045.md

 "Hmph, such a trifling skill!"

-Yan Tian Heng showed a sinister smile.
+Yan TianHeng showed a sinister smile.
 He was at the great perfection of the Spirit Condensation stage.
 How could he even look at such a low-level technique?

-Yan Tian Heng raised his arm and pinched his forefinger and thumb together and started chanting an incantation and circulating his spiritual power.
+Yan TianHeng raised his arm and pinched his forefinger and thumb together and started chanting an incantation and circulating his spiritual power.
 Immediately, a huge ball of flames appeared upon his palm and then suddenly changed into the shape of a bird.

 As for the hail technique, he didn't even bother to look at it.
 Even if it struck his spiritual shield it would not do any harm to him.